 JDF 1107 – Motion to Modify Petition

 - Outlines your complete financial situation, including monthly income and expenses, debts, and assets.
-The Court uses this document when determining the income earnings of both parties, as well as for determining spousal or child support.
+The court uses this document when determining the income earnings of both parties as well as when determining spousal or child support.

 JDF 1111SS – Supporting Schedules for Assets (if applicable)

-- Only necessary if there are certain reportable assets filled out in the Sworn Financial Statement for which the Court requires further information on.
+- Only necessary if there are certain reportable assets filled out in the Sworn Financial Statement for which the court requires further information.

 - A mandatory document outlining how you and your spouse will be allocating your parental duties.
 It can be either fully joint (meaning you both agree on everything), partially joint (meaning you both agree on some things), or prepared by each party separately when there is no agreement between you two.

 Child Support Worksheet – Instructions